donmccurdy/input-tokenizer/README.md

 - - -

 Created by Don McCurdy.
-Mid-2012.
-Do feel free to use this for whatever you like, although I'd appreciate it if you'd either cite me or let me know that you found my code helpful, so I can feel better about myself and stuff.
+Do feel free to use this for whatever you want, although I'd appreciate it if you'd either cite me or let me know if you find a cool use for my code.
 Thanks!